 High school students and undergraduate transfer students who are not yet enrolled at UB will need to complete an undergraduate application through the Undergraduate Admissions Office and select the Health and Human Services major.

 If you are an undergraduate transfer student, the five year timeline may not be possible based on your transfer credits.
-Have your credits evaluated and meet with an advisor in the Social Sciences Interdisciplinary Program before applying to the BA/MSW program to make sure the course of study and timeline will still work for you.
+To explore what credits will transfer to UB, visit the TAURUS website.

 First, you'll complete three years of undergraduate coursework towards your Bachelor of Arts degree in Health and Human Services, administered by the Social Sciences Interdisciplinary Program in UB’s College of Arts and Sciences.